 Massage helps improve circulation and loosen up tightness, so it can really help in the long-term care of your feet, as well as help sore feet to recover after intense training sessions and reduce foot pain you may be experiencing from running.

 You can even combine the massage with the moisturizer you may need to help with that hard skin 😉

-I like to massage my feet in two ways – firstly with my hands, and secondly rolling the soles of my feet on a massage ball, which helps to relieve tension, especially on the bottom of my feet, and reduce the chances of me suffering from plantar fasciitis (pain from inflammation on the bottom of your foot).
+I like to massage my feet in two ways – firstly with my hands, and secondly by rolling the soles of my feet on a massage ball, which helps to relieve tension, especially on the bottom of my feet, and reduce the chances of me suffering from plantar fasciitis (that pain from inflammation on the bottom of your foot).

 8. Help your feet recover after running

 Other great advice when it comes to foot care for runners when it comes to post-run recovery includes icing them (I like to plunge my feet in a bucket full of iced water asap after a run), wearing compression socks, and keeping them warm.